S.C. health officials tell New Indy to revise plan addressing odor due to unmet requirements

 The corrective action plan requires New Indy to come up with a schedule for actions that will help address and correct the odor and any operational issues contributing to it.
 It also requires the company to evaluate its wastewater treatment plant.

 Lawsuits have been piling up against New Indy Plant and the wretched smell is still a big talker among several counties.
 Lawyers who recently fired a third class-action lawsuit against New Indy hosted a town hall Wednesday to answer questions about the stench.

-They were joined with health, engineering and environmental experts.
+They were joined by health, engineering, and environmental experts.

 DHEC says New Indy is responsible for a rotten egg odor that can be smelled from Union County all the way to Fort Mill.

 The team said they wanted to bring these experts in to show just how bad the stink and pollution has gotten in the area.

 They are also hoping this town hall helps recruit people to join their suit.